 For publications that are not indexed in Scopus or Web of Science, you may also manually add in the publications using the following ways:

-CrossRef is an official DOI (Digital Object Identifier) Registration Agency.
+CrossRef is an official DOI (Digital Object Identifier) registration agency.
 The CrossRef Metadata Search via ORCID platform allows you to search the metadata of millions of journal articles, books, etc, by title or DOI, and add works to ORCID profile.
-DOI is the unique ID assigned to a piece of published work, so it will be more accurate to retrieve an article by searching its DOI.
+As DOI is the unique ID assigned to a piece of published work, it will be more accurate to retrieve an article by searching its DOI.

 If you have some publications that cannot be retrieved from Scopus or Web of Science (ResearcherID), you may try CrossRef before do it manually.

-Under Works, click “+ Add Works” and then “+ Add manually"
+Under Works, click on + Add Works and then + Add manually.